alfur19/message-board-app/README.md

 $ java -jar backend\target\backend-0.0.1-SNAPSHOT.war
 $ java -jar web\target\web-0.0.1-SNAPSHOT.war
 ```
+Enter http://localhost:9090 (login as username: "guest" and password: "1234")

 By default, the backend module will be deployed on 8080 and the web module on 9090.
-If you would like to change these configurations, please change the port in application.properties (available in both web and backend module).
+If you would like to change these configurations, use application.properties available in both web and backend modules (see below):

 ```
 \backend\src\main\resources\application.properties